20th December 2020

 Then they noticed the infections weren’t lowering despite that lockdown.
 This is now, only six days after the new variant was identified, which doubled the sick within days:

 This escapism is questionable, is it so far removed from the lalaland crazy outside?
 I doubt I will find the same haunting beauty of history being played out as the film so elegantly portrays, spanning three centuries in Gothic costumes, burning waterfronts and antebellum exorcism.
 It will instead be the queues and gaps under fluorescent lighting, the muffled coats and masks, the darkened, typically wet streets at this time of year.
 No Brad Pitt with long hair and wolfen eyes, a blonde, homicidal Tom Cruise or besotted Antonio Banderas to accompany me.
-But then nothing looked exotic back in their day either, to those contemporaneous eyes even in New Orleans, back when it was French and (d)ripping with Spanish moss and bodices.
+But then nothing looked exotic back in their day either, to those contemporaneous eyes even in New Orleans, Francophone and (d)ripping with Spanish moss and bodices.
 They likely moaned about the mud and stench, and you know, fleas, rats, smallpox.